fun things to do with kids in england

 Robin Hood Bay

-This national park covers the some of the best moorlands, to the coast with spectacular cliffs and old towns.
-With kids, hike parts of the Cleveland Way, a long distance trail, that goes from Helmsley to Saltburn and down along the coast to Scarborough.
+North York Moors National Park covers the some of the best moorlands, down to the coast, and dotted with old towns, atmospheric ruined abbeys and castles.
+With kids, hike sections of the Cleveland Way, a long distance trail, that goes from Helmsley to Saltburn-by-the-Sea, and down along the coast to Scarborough.

 Whitby

 Scarborough – Scarborough is a busier, bigger resort town, noted for its massive Norman castle, Scarborough Castle, beaches, amusement arcades, and Scarborough Sea Life Centre marine aquarium.
+Go for donkey rides on the beach.
 In the summer, there are renenactments of medieval jousts and the Scarborough Fair.

 ravel for kids | england | yorkshire | north york moors national park